Liquid alternative investment: Retail liquid alternatives

 Retail investors interested in liquid alts are looking for growth, but want more liquidity than hedge funds provide.
 In a Goldman Sachs report, the growth of liquid alternatives is "reminiscent of early-stage ETF growth".

 Consequences

 "The rapid growth of Liquid Alternative Investments has had a profound effect on all aspects of the investment management industry, affecting investors, investment managers, and asset management companies around the world.
 It has blurred the distinction between formerly segregated parts of the industry—notably hedge funds and mutual funds—and led to competition between the various groups.
 It has provided investors—both retail and institutional–with a new tool for their portfolios, although many are not certain of its benefits.
 Investment advisors, meanwhile, have been hard at work learning about this new area and how to incorporate it into their asset management and advisory activities.
 Most recently, the growth of the industry has piqued the interest of the Securities and Exchange Commission (SEC) which has issued in early 2014 announced it would conduct a regulatory sweep of the largest of these alternative investments.

+History

+Liquid alternatives became popular in the late 2000s, growing from $124 billion in assets under management 2010 to $310 billion in 2014.
+However, in 2015 only $85 million was added, with 31 closed funds.

+Liquid alternatives had poor performance in 2010s, with only a 1.66% average annualized gain after charging relatively high fees.
+While 453 have been created since 2009, 153 continued to exist in 2021.